By Crissandra Ayroso

 Teachers and aspiring educators can draw inspiration from these pioneers and share their stories to encourage future generations of students—especially young girls—to explore STEM fields.

-As we celebrate International Women's Day on March 8 and Women's History Month, we honor the achievements of these trailblazers and continue to promote gender equality in STEM fields.
+As we celebrate International Women's Day on March 8 and Women's History Month, we honour the achievements of these trailblazers and continue to promote gender equality in STEM fields.

 Here are some of the most influential Canadian women in STEM who have shaped history and continue to inspire young minds today.